Advanced Vocab Words - Set 8 Flashcards

 116

-# Fill in the blank with the most appropriate vocabulary word.
-Her \_\_\_\_\_\_ gratitude was evident in her warm smile. ## Footnote *Hint: The word starts with 'u'.*
+# Fill in the blank: Her \_\_\_\_\_\_ gratitude was evident in her warm smile. ## Footnote ***Hint:*** *Starts with "u" and means "genuine and sincere".*

 unfeigned ## Footnote *unfeigned (un-**feynd**)* adj. sincerely felt or expressed